 Due to crowd control and safety reasons, you aren’t allowed to take your stroller with you in ride queues or performances.
 We recommend bringing a carrier along with you if you’re worried about your child growing tired of standing.

 Although stroller theft is rare at Disney theme parks, you should never leave valuable property unattended.
-You can purchase a lock that attaches to the back wheels while still allowing Disney cast members to move it around the parking area.
+You can purchase a lock that attaches to the back wheels while still allowing a Disney cast member to move it around the parking area.

 This is a tricky one as it’s really quite personal to your family and your child’s needs.
-Many 7 years olds are simply too tall for a stroller, but when legs tire, they are undoubtedly grateful for having a seat!
+Many 7 years olds are simply too tall for a stroller, but when legs tire, big kids are still undoubtedly grateful for having a seat!

-In our option, unless your child has a medical issue, they should be fully capable from 6 years old to walk by themselves for a whole day at Disney; though do work in seated breaks during your day (queuing is not a break on the legs!) and appreciate that they can’t keep up the same pace as tweens through to adults.
+In our opinion, unless your child has a medical issue, they should be competent from 6 years old to walk by themselves for a whole day at Disney; though, do work in seated breaks during your day (queuing is not a break on the legs!) and appreciate that they can’t keep up the same pace as tweens through to adults.

-Yes, as long as your stroller is Disney-size compliant, you can bring your own stroller to Disney.
+Yes, as long as your stroller is Disney-size compliant within their stroller policy, you can bring your own stroller to Disney.